FAQ - General

 What is “treatment-resistant” or “nothing worked” pain?

 “Treatment-resistant” and “nothing worked” pain suggest that previous attempts failed to bring lasting relief.
 We include pain that lacks a conventional means of treatment, such as phantom pain, impaired movement, or post-surgical pain.
-This type of pain frequently remains after an injury has otherwise healed.
+These types of pain frequently remain after an injury has otherwise healed.
 The pain may have no known reason for its presence or intensity.

 The people with this type of pain seldom expect improvement any time soon.
 Their pain experience is typically measured on an imaginary 0-10 pain scale.
 A 10 is the person’s “worst imaginable pain”.
 Alternatively, smiley emoticons sometimes provide visual cues to the intensity.
 Can you really compare pain experienced by different people?

 Note that the definition of pain does NOT include an “ouch” factor.
 For example, lost range-of-motion or loss of sensation.
 How might ouchless pain be measured?

 We use the term “impaired functions” for objectively measurable impairments of the innate sensory, motor, thermoregulation, and wound systems.
 For example, skin temperatures may be recorded using thermal imaging devices.
 Thermal imaging provides a non-contact means of recording possible physiological responses to therapy.

 Note that perception of temperature may be more like an opinion than a fact.
 For example, the feeling of a constant temperature “normally” fades to a loss of awareness.
 Such as in a shower or skin diving in cold water.
 Pain may be perceived when the awareness continues (i.e., persistent coldness) or when a hyper-aware of sense of touch develops.